Explainer:

 Alaska Cruise Ship

-The average Alaska cruise ship carries people, food, and fuel.
+The worst spill from an average Alaska cruise ship might involve Americans, buffet food, and some Norovirus.

 VLCC Supertanker

-A VLCC tanker carries 2–3 million BARRELS of raw bitumen, basically toxic, flammable sludge deadly to marine mammals and sea life.
+A VLCC tanker carries 2–3 million BARRELS of raw bitumen, which is persistent, toxic, and deadly to sea life and marine mammals.

 The Bottom Line

 When Albertans equate the risks posed by VLCC supertankers in our coastal waters to cruise ships, it is not just misleading—it is just wrong.
-The physics, the risks, and irreversible harm that would emanate from a VLCC supertanker in our coastal waters would be devastating for marine life and our coastal economy.
+The irreversible harm that would emanate from a VLCC supertanker in our coastal waters would be devastating for marine life and our coastal economy.
 And very real.
-For British Columbians.